 In 1991 the first two floors opened, offering 34 guest rooms.
 In 1996 the third floor, which hadn’t been used in many decades, opened, adding 16 more rooms.

 The inn has gone through many changes throughout the years.
-In December 2017, the inn was purchased by Marzena Wyszynska, an experienced hospitality-driven innkeeper.
-The inn was in need of some TLC when purchased.
+In December 2017, the inn was purchased by Marzena B. Wyszynska, an experienced international hotelier.
+The inn needed extensive renovation including plumbing, electrical, heating systems and major cleaning when purchased.
 The walls and floors have been thoroughly cleaned, refurbished, and painted.
-There are new linens in the rooms.
+There are new linens and bedding in the rooms.
 The antiques that resided at the inn are still here and new antiques have been inquired to maintain the inn’s history and charm.
+Refreshment and upgrades have been completed in April 1, 2018 when the Inn was once again open to guests.
+A full liquor bar was added as well in August 2018.